-Learning Objective: 02-02 The various types of securities brokers and brokerage.
+Accessibility: Keyboard Navigation Blooms: Understana Learning Objective: 02-02 The various types of securities brokers and brokerage accounts.
+Level of Difficulty: 1 Easy Section: 2.2 Topic: Broker-Customer Relations

-Topic: broker-customer relations

-26. Martin has an investment account with William, who is a broker with City Brokerage.
+- 26. Martin has an investment account with William, who is a broker with City Brokerage.
 Martin believes that William has mishandled his account by churning it.
 If he files a complaint against William seeking compensation, the case will most likely be decided by:

-A. the office manager of City Brokerage.
+- A. the office manager of City Brokerage.

-B. a civil suit judge.
+- B. a civil suit judge.

-C. a jury.
+- C. a jury.

-D. an arbitration panel.
+- D. an arbitration panel.

-E. the SEC Hearing Board.
+- E. the SEC Hearing Board.

-Learning Objective: 02-02 The various types of securities brokers and brokerage.

-Section: 2.2 Topic: arbitration
+Accessibility: Keyboard Navigation Blooms: Understana Learning Objective: 02-02 The various types of securities brokers and brokerage accounts.
+Level of Difficulty: 1 Easy Section: 2.2 Topic: Arbitration